AleksandarSarbajic/fast-react-pizza/README.md

 <img src="https://img.shields.io/badge/reduxtoolkit-v1.9.5-purple?logo=redux"/>
 </div>

-<p align="center">The World Wise is a web app, that helps you to not lose track of countries that u visited thru out of your journey across the world.</p>
+<p align="center">The Fast React Pizza is an app, that that has a variety of different pizzas so everyone can find his favorite pizza to order</p>

 <div align="center">